Suraj151/esp8266-framework/README.md

 | `__i_cooperative_scheduler`, `__i_preemptive_scheduler` | threading port | the contextual lanes |
 | `PdiStack` | orchestrator | the single application-facing facade |

-Services reach each other by global symbol when the dependency is fixed, and through `ServiceProvider::getService(st)` when the lookup has to stay generic — which is exactly what `srvc` does.
+Services reach each other by global symbol when the dependency is fixed, and through `ServiceProvider::getService(st)` when the lookup has to stay generic — which is exactly what `service` does.

 ---
 ## 2. Build & Toolchain